Maxx-Developers/Mernel/CONTRIBUTING.md

 The `master` branch is the development branch of Mernel.
 In any case, please do not modify the `master` branch directly, but create a Pull Request with the target branch of `Mernel:feature` to submit the modification.
 When the various features are stable, we will merge to the master branch

+If you are a member of Mernel Developers, you can choose to fork to the local and then submit the Pull Request, or directly submit to the feature branch

 If you are not a member of Mernel Developers, you can initiate a Pull Request to the `feature` branch of this repository after forking this repository, and follow the commit message specification mentioned earlier to create a commit.
 We will merge your contribution into the main branch through squash merge after the code review is passed.